ZiloTech/.github/profile/README.md

-Below is some useful info you should read before either creating a new repo or looking to setup pipelines.
+Below is some useful info you should read before either creating a new repo or looking to setup pipelines - for more documentation please see https://ziloglobal.atlassian.net/wiki/spaces/DEV/overview

 ## Creating github pipelines (actions)